icerpc/icerpc-csharp/examples/Retry/README.md

 dotnet run --project Client/Client.csproj -- 3
 ```

-The client will continue sending invocations until you stop it with Ctrl+C.
+The client will continue sending invocations until you stop it with Ctrl+C, or until the invocation fails because the

-The invocation will only fail if all servers throw `DispatchException(StatusCode.Unavailable)`.
+retry interceptor cannot recover from the failure, which can happen if the retry interceptor reaches the max retry
+attempts, or if it has exhausted all available server addresses.

 You can also stop some of the servers while the client is running.
 The client will keep sending invocations unless all
 remaining servers throw `DispatchException(StatusCode.Unavailable)`.